bmax121/APatch/README.md

 Not limited to rooting, AndroidKernelPatch can patch the kernel and inject arbitrary code into it even without source code or symbol information.

 Want to learn more?
 Visit [KernelPatch](https://github.com/bmax121/KernelPatch/) .

+## Development Status
+Early alpha stage, many features are yet to be implemented.

 ## Supported Versions